testing-library/native-testing-library-docs/docs/guide-disappearance.md

 title: Appearance and Disappearance
 ---

-`dom-testing-library` can utilize a fake DOM `MutationObserver` to look for changes, but we don't have that luxury in the native/test renderer environment.
+Testing Library implementations that leverage [DTL](https://github.com/testing-library/dom-testing-library) can utilize a fake DOM `MutationObserver` to look for changes, but we don't have that luxury.
 Since we don't have that, you should know that all `wait-*` utilities in this library offer roughly the same functionality, just with some added convenience.

 Since we can't "observe" a DOM, we just have to poll it at a given interval